andrewnicols/docs/docs/guides/javascript/index.md

 ```

 :::{caution}
-There is a limit to the length of the parameters passed in the third argument.
+A limit applies to the length of the parameters passed in the third argument.
-You should only pass information required by the Javascript which is not alrady available in the DOM.
+If data is already available elsewhere in the DOM, you shoudl avoid passing it as a parameter.
 :::

 ## Passing data to your Module

-You will often need to work with data as part of your Javascript module.
+You will often need to work with data as part of your JavaScript module.
 This might be simple data, like the a database id, or it may be more complex
 like full Objects.

+Moodle provides several ways to achieve this:

+* you can pass a small amount of data into the module initialisation, but this is no longer recommended
-In most cases you will be able to store this data in the DOM as a data
-attribute which you can fetch with your Javascript.
+* you can store this data in the DOM as a data attribute which is fetched in your code
-In some cases you will need to use Moodle Web Services to fetch this data
+* a Moodle Web Service can be used to fetch more complex data structures dynamically
-instead.
-A small amount of data can be passed into the initialisation of your
-Javascript module, but this is no longer recommended.

 ### Using data attributes